HerbCaudill/robopeer/README.md

 A unique identifier for the Robopeer's client.
 Depending on the protocol you are using, this might be a username or a device ID that the other peers might recognize.

-Your request body might also include parameters for the use of the specific protocol you are using: .
+> Your request body might also include parameters for the use of the specific protocol you are using.
+> For example, the `@localfirst/auth` implementation requires an invitation code.

 #### Destroy a Robopeer

-#### `/destroy`
+`POST /destroy`

 ### Storage